sheraliozodov77/uzbek-tts/README.md

-# Uzbek TTS - High-Quality Text-to-Speech for Uzbek Language
+# Uzbek TTS - Text-to-Speech for Uzbek Language

 A production-ready Uzbek Text-to-Speech system built with VITS architecture, trained on Common Voice v17.0 dataset with 67+ hours of clean Uzbek audio. **Training completed successfully with excellent performance metrics and real-time inference capability.**

 ## Project Overview

 This project implements a state-of-the-art TTS system for the Uzbek language.
-The system is optimized for RTX 4090 GPU with memory-efficient training and designed for commercial use with high-quality output and low latency.
+The system is optimized for RTX 4090 GPU with memory-efficient training and designed for commercial use with output and low latency.

 ### Key Features

-- ✅ **VITS Architecture**: End-to-end neural TTS with high-quality vocoding
+- ✅ **VITS Architecture**: End-to-end neural TTS with vocoding
 - ✅ **RTX 4090 Optimized**: Memory-optimized training (23.4/24GB VRAM usage)
-- ✅ **Script Support**: Handles both Latin and Cyrillic Uzbek text
+- ✅ **Script Support**: Latin Uzbek text
 - ✅ **Experiment Tracking**: Integrated MLflow and WandB logging
 - ✅ **Mixed Precision Training**: FP16 enabled for faster training
 - ✅ **Production Ready**: Comprehensive evaluation and deployment ready